New from Routledge!

 Now available: Pretty Lucky featured in 105 Five-Minute Plays for Study and Performance, edited by John Capecci and Irene Ziegler (Smith & Kraus).

-Family and Take Cover continue to be part of readings for Code Red: Faith.
+Family and Take Cover part of readings for Code Red: Faith.
 Mystic Vision Players' April production is postponed.

 Little Black Dress INK's special Onstage On-Air holiday podcast features "Gifts" as part of a discussion about O. Henry's "The Gift of the Magi."

-Iowa Enemy is selected for an Ensemble Studio Theatre/Sloan Foundation Science & Technology Commission.
+Iowa Enemy selected for Ensemble Studio Theatre/Sloan Foundation Science & Technology Commission.

 Promotion and You Came Back featured in Anchorage Community Theatre's Virtual Short Play Festival.